fkie-cad/COMIDDS/content/datasets/unsw_nb15.md

 Additionally, IXIA supplies a ground truth file, listing information like start time or source port and address.
 Two simulation runs were performed, which differ only in the frequency of their attacks.
-During the first run (16 hours), one attack is executed.
+During the first run (16 hours), one attack is executed per second.
 During the second run (15 hours), that number increases to ten attacks per second.

 ### Contained Data